 Tips for Starting a Recycling Program at Your Business

 RecyclingWorks in Massachusetts is here to walk you through the basic steps of starting a new recycling or composting program or improving on an existing program.
-We provide general guidance on this site but if you have specific questions, we encourage you to call our hotline at (888) 254-5525 or send us an email at firstname.lastname@example.org
+We provide general guidance on this site but if you have specific questions, or would like to request RecyclingWorks Technical Assistance, we encourage you to call our hotline at (888) 254-5525 or send us an email at email@example.com.

 Step 1: Learn About Your Current Program

 Your business probably already has a system in place to deal with waste and recycling.
 Take some time to learn about the current programs and create a Green Team task force to help you move forward – that task force could be one person or a group of people depending on the size of your organization.
 Most importantly a Green Team should have the support of management.
 Gather all the information you can from your current hauler; service agreement, waste bills, tonnage reports and any failed load notices.